squid-cache/squid-cache.github.io/Features/IPv6.rst

 '''Your Operating System may be configured to prevent Dual-Stack sockets.'''

+Since version 3.1.6 Squid will detect the type of TCP stack your kernel has and open one or two sockets as needed by stack capabilities it finds.

 Dual-Stack is easiest achieved by a method known as v4-mapping.
 Where all IPv4 addresses map into a special part of IPv6 space for a socket connection.
-Squid makes use of this feature of IPv6.
-It is expected to enable this capability on the sockets it uses, but may be failing, check your cache.log for warnings or errors about 'V6ONLY'.
+Squid makes use of this feature of IPv6 when found.
+It is expected to enable this capability on the sockets it uses.

+If you have manually "disabled IPv6" using one of the many blog tutorials that advise simply forcing this socket feature off (as opposed to properly turning off IPv6) your TCP stack will be claiming IPv6 capabilities it cannot deliver.
+Check your cache.log for warnings or errors about 'V6ONLY'.

-=== Squid listens on IPv6 but says 'Access Denied' or similar. ===
+=== Squid listens on IPv6 but says 'Access Denied' or 'Cannot Forward' or similar. ===
 '''Your squid may be configured to only connect out through specific IPv4.'''

 A number of networks are known to need SquidConf:tcp_outgoing_address (or various other *_outgoing_address) in their squid.conf.
 These can force squid to request the website over an IPv4 link when it should be trying an IPv6 link instead.
 There is a little bit of ACL magic possible with SquidConf:tcp_outgoing_address which will get around this problem for DIRECT requests.

 {{{
 acl to_ipv6 dst ipv6

+# Magic entry.
+Place first in your config.
+This makes sure Squid has the IP available.
+http_access deny to_ipv6 !all

 tcp_outgoing_address 10.255.0.1 !to_ipv6
 tcp_outgoing_address dead:beef::1 to_ipv6